DungKHoang/iLO-IPMI/README.md

     * HPE iLORest cmdlets
     * HPE OneView PowerShell library

-If you are suing a Windows Server 2012 R2 or Windows 7 machine, you need to install the Windows Management Framework v5.0
+If you are using a Windows Server 2012 R2 or Windows 7 machine, you need to install the Windows Management Framework v5.0

 ## Intalling the HPE libraries